-The State is required to pay 50 percent of the costs of administering the program.
-An exception to the 50 percent reimbursement rate is 100 percent grants to administer the Employment and Training Program (7 CFR section 277.4(b)).
 There is no matching requirement for ARRA funding of a State's SNAP administrative costs (Section 101(c) of ARRA, 123 Stat.
 120).

-For Federal fiscal years 1999 through 2007, the Federal reimbursement will be decreased and the State share of administrative costs will increase by an amount equal to certain common certification costs grandfathered into the States' TANF grant levels but attributable to SNAP (7 USC 2025(k), Section 4122 of Pub.
-L. No. 107-171, 116 Stat.
-324, May 13, 2002).
+The Federal reimbursement will decrease and the State share of administrative costs will increase by an amount equal to certain common certification costs grandfathered into the States' TANF grant levels but attributable to SNAP (7 USC 2025(k)).
 The amount of each State's downward adjustment was determined by the Department of Health and Human Services, and the States were notified by letter.